March 12, 2025

-Annual Offer investments combined with about $95,000 repaid monthly are used as soon as received to lend to new and growing applicants.
+Annual investments combined with about $95,000 repaid monthly are used as soon as received to lend to new and growing applicants.
 As of December 31, 2024, $10,716,400 has been loaned to 172 qualifying businesses.

 The security of our supply of healthy, less highly processed, food is becoming less certain.
 Helping to ensure security for all is a responsibility that FarmWorks does not take lightly – it is our mission.
 We work diligently to support producers and to help strengthen local food systems.
 Achieving this goal requires strategic development of infrastructure, distribution systems and increased entrepreneurial ability.
-FarmWorks’ Directors continue to build on our relationships with the Department of Agriculture, the Farm Loan Board, Perennia, Regulatory Agencies, and other food related organizations.
+FarmWorks’ Directors continue to build on our relationships with the Department of Agriculture, the Farm Loan Board, Perennia, Regulatory Agencies, and Provincial and National food related organizations.
 Collaborations to share knowledge and resources and to support producers benefit everyone in the current milieu of food shortages and local and global insecurity.

 Food production is a key to building new rural and urban economic capacity across this province.
 Nova Scotia has the people, the land, the climate, and many opportunities to ensure a healthy, profitable, food secure future.
 Directors, and Shareholders and Clients recognize the potential for this province to benefit from greater investment in food and beverage production, and FarmWorks’ Community Economic Development Investment Fund has become a crucial component of that potential.

-What FarmWorks and our clients have accomplished needs to be multiplied and we continually seek options for assisting Nova Scotia to be food secure.
+What FarmWorks and our clients have accomplished needs to be multiplied and we continually seek options for assisting Nova Scotia to become food secure.
 The Directors look forward to discussing all opportunities with those who can assist in growing our healthy economy.

 The Directors of FarmWorks Investment Co-operative Limited come from across Nova Scotia and bring expertise in agriculture and food production, economic development, education, health, business, finance, sustainability, and the environment.